443rd Technical Training Squadron (TTS)

 On Feb.
 15, 2002, the 97th Operations Support Squadron split to create a separate training squadron.
-The 97th Training Squadron was born, taking with it the student administration section, quality assurance section and two training flights.
+The 97th Training Squadron was born, taking with it the student administration section, quality assurance section, and two training flights.

 The 97th Training Squadron manages the 97th Air Mobility Wing's $1.01-billion contracted aircrew training program for 275 assigned instructors and 2100 C-17 and KC-135 students from the United States and 16 countries.
-The squadron operates five flights, including C-17 Aircrew Training System (ATS) quality assurance, KC-135 ATS quality assurance, training, student support.
-Additionally, military training leaders provide mentorship and Airmanship training for 300 new Airmen annually in the Air Force Phase program.
+The squadron operates five flights, including C-17 Aircrew Training System (ATS) quality assurance, KC-135 ATS quality assurance, training, and student support.
+Additionally, military training leaders annually provide mentorship and Airmanship training for 300 new Airmen in the Air Force Phase program.

 The squadron as a whole was activated for the first time Jan.
 20, 1994, at Altus Air Force Base, Okla., and inherited the mission of the inactivated 330th Flying Training Squadron.
 It also became responsible for the KC-135 Central Flight Instructor Course following the stand down of the Strategic Air Command.
 In August 2002, the Basic Load Master schoolhouse moved from Sheppard Air Force Base, Texas to Altus Air Force Base, Okla.
 Each year, they train 320 Active, Guard and Reserve members through their three-level basic loadmaster qualifications.
 In 2007, the loadmaster schoolhouse moved away.